elukuro/goheruv2.0.5/src/article/20-wierd-javascript.md

----
-title: "This is weird"
-date: "18 September 2021"
----
+## This is weird

+### 18 September 2021

 While reading a book 'Decoding javascript', a book explaining javascript in very deep detail, I came across something very interesting with respect to String operation logic.
 This is what I mean :

 ```